About Evil Beagle Games

 And Sean Explains How The Company Came to Be…

 I had a beagle, you see, for a very long time.
 Her name was Lady (AKA "The Would-Be Flying Wonder Beagle") and back before the turn of the century (so cool I can actually write that), I was working with a bunch of talented folks at the late-and-lamented Obsidian Studios in Jacksonville Beach, Florida.
 Lady was the studio mascot, and everyone loved her.
 Quiet, sweet, loved everyone.

 I made a joking remark how she must be the "True Face of Evil, because evil would have to be that cute and unassuming."
 The idea stuck, and soon she became widely known as the Evil Beagle.

 Cut to a few laters later, when I was living in Ringgold, Georgia.
 The crew I was gaming and creating with also fell in love with her, and it was Mark Swafford who originally suggested that the creating side of what we were up to should be called Evil Beagle Studios.
-We didn't wind up getting into serious publishing, but a lot of good stuff came out of that time (including major improvements to my Shaintar setting).
+We didn't wind up getting into serious publishing, but a lot of good stuff came out of that time.
 Stu Adams, for Origins a couple of years later, made up some T-shirts and buttons featuring the above image, and many people wore that stuff with amused pride.

 Sadly, the old girl's not with us anymore (she had over 20 years, so not a bad run, really), but her legacy lives on.